Carrie (miniseries): Casting

 In April 2025, Summer H. Howell was in talks to join in the lead role as Carrie White, and that Siena Agudong was cast as Sue Snell.
-In May, Matthew Lillard was in talks to join the series in an undisclosed role and that Howell had been cast as Carrie.
+In what he described one of the biggest casting searches of his career, Flanagan and his team saw more than a thousand actresses for Carrie, but many of the candidates understandably tempted to emulate Sissy Spacek's performance from the 1976 film despite that being something the team quietly tried to avoid, though ironically, while Howell looked like Spacek back then, she brought a take entirely of her own that showed a performance too good that the team was willing to live with the physical similarities consequently.
+In May, Matthew Lillard was in talks to join the series in an undisclosed role and Howell was officially cast as Carrie.

 In June, Lillard was confirmed to join the series, alongside Samantha Sloyan, Alison Thornton, Thalia Dudek, Amber Midthunder, Josie Totah, Arthur Conti, Joel Oulette, Kate Siegel, Michael Trucco, Katee Sackhoff, Rahul Kohli, Tim Bagley, Heather Graham, Tahmoh Penikett, Crystal Balint, Danielle Klaudt, Mapuana Makia, Rowan Danielle, Naika Toussaint, Delainey Hayles and Cassandra Naud.
+Flanagan wrote Margaret's role specifically for Sloyan, deeming it "the part she was born to play", comparing her to Bev Keane, the corrupt character she played in Flanagan's Netflix miniseries Midnight Mass (2019), but noting that much like Carrie, he and his team wanted to take a different approach on Margaret.
+Thalia Dudek also joins the cast as new character Emaline.

 Filming

 Principal photography began in Vancouver on June 16, 2025, and wrapped on October 25, 2025.